INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS-ASSISTANT CHIEFS (IAFF-ASSISTANT CHIEFS)

 UNIFORMS AND CLOTHING

-A. Protective Clothing: The City shall provide the following protective clothing for each member of the Fire Department: one helmet, one turnout coat with liner, one pair of suspenders, one pair of turnout pants with liner, one pair of gloves, one pair of NFPA turnout boots, and one winter jacket with patch.
+A. Protective Clothing: The City shall provide the following protective clothing for each member of the Fire Department: one helmet, two turnout coats with liner, two pairs of suspenders, two pairs of turnout pants with liner, two pairs of gloves, one pair of NFPA turnout boots, and one winter jacket with patch.
 This clothing shall be of a quality that is generally accepted as suitable for protection of Fire Fighters, in compliance with WAC 296-305.
 Such clothing shall remain the property of the City and shall be kept in good and safe condition and replaced as necessary due to normal use, in accordance with Department policies, as determined by the Uniform Committee.
 In the event of negligent loss or abuse of protective clothing by a member (employee), as determined by the department Uniform Committee, the City may, in lieu of discipline, permit the member (employee) to pay for replacement of such protective clothing.

 ARTICLE 8